astoeckel/femtosip/README.md

 # FemtoSIP ‒ A minimal SIP client

-*FemtoSIP* is a minimal, incomplete, and utterly broken Python SIP implementation with the sole purpose to ring a phone for a certain period of time.
+*FemtoSIP* is a minimal, incomplete, and utterly broken Python SIP implementation with the sole purpose of ringing a phone for a certain period of time.
 This is quite handy for certain home automation tasks, such as signaling someone ringing at the door.

+A prequisite for the above task is a If a DECT/PSTN base-station which acts as a SIP server (such as an AVM FRITZ!Box).
+These devices often allow to call all connected phones under a single internal phone number, such as `*9` in the case of the AVM FRITZ!Box.
+A basic setup for the above task would for example involve a Raspberry Pi connected to the door gong (via relay or opto-isolator) which calls the `femtosip` Python script whenever the gong is triggered.

 ## How to use

-*FemtoSIP* solely depends on Python 3 which is present on most Linux installations and available for other platforms as well.
+*FemtoSIP* only depends on Python 3 which is present on most Linux installations and available for other platforms as well.
 To use the program, clone this Git repository and execute the `femtosip.py` program.
 Alternatively, instead of using Git, you can [just download `femtosip.py`](https://raw.githubusercontent.com/astoeckel/femtosip/master/femtosip.py).